Doctors Note Logo

 • Painful urination

-If you've noticed any unusual bumps or swellings around the vulva, a free AI-powered symptom checker can help you understand potential causes and determine whether you should seek medical attention.
+If you've noticed any unusual bumps or swellings around the vulva, you can use a free AI-powered symptom checker to quickly understand what might be causing them and whether you should seek immediate medical care.

 What You Can Do Right Now